 Insurance Coverage

-Insurance tends to view veneers as an elective cosmetic treatment, so it’s unlikely that they will contribute to your treatment total.
-However, if you are getting veneers due to a specific injury or tooth problem that has the potential to grow into a larger health concern, then they might cover part of the cost of your treatment.
+Insurance providers commonly view veneers as an elective cosmetic treatment, so it’s unlikely that they will provide coverage.
+However, if you are getting veneers due to a specific injury or dental issue that could grow into a larger health concern, they might cover part of the cost.

 How Does the Cost Compare to Other Options?

-Veneers offer a more aesthetically dramatic and rapid change to your smile than other treatments, though it’s usually a more expensive and invasive procedure.
+Veneers offer faster, more drastic changes to your smile than other treatments, though it’s usually a more expensive and invasive procedure.
 Here we’ll compare veneers to other teeth treatments.

 Clear Aligners

-Clear aligners take a very different approach to treatment than veneers, but if your concern is closing gaps, they can achieve similar results.
-Aligners use force to gradually move your teeth into new positions, whereas veneers are shells put on top of your teeth in the positions they are already in.
-If you are dealing with lots of spacing or crowding, you may need to get orthodontic treatment like aligners or braces prior to getting veneers affixed.
+Clear aligners take a very different approach than veneers, but if your concern is closing gaps, they can achieve similar results.
+Aligners use force to move your teeth into new positions, whereas veneers go on top of your teeth in their current positions.
+If you are dealing with a severe case of spacing or crowding, you may need to get orthodontic treatment like aligners or braces before veneers.

 Aligners are a more gradual road to a new smile, whereas veneers are practically instant.
-Aside from retainers, aligners aren’t an ongoing expense once you finish treatment.
-Veneers are a recurring expense every 5-15 years.
+Aside from purchasing retainers every few months or years (depending on the type), aligners aren’t an ongoing expense once you finish treatment.
+Veneers are a recurring expense every 5–15 years.

 Braces

-Similar to clear aligners, braces use force to move your teeth into new positions — whereas veneers are put on top of your teeth in the positions they are already in.
-Braces can take on even the most severe jaw and bite issues, so if your condition is challenging but you’d like to have veneers one day, you may need to get full treatment with braces prior to getting veneers attached.
+Similar to clear aligners, braces use force to move your teeth into new positions.
+They can take on even the most severe jaw and bite issues, so if your condition is challenging, but you’d like to have veneers one day, you may need to get braces first.

 Though it may seem like moving teeth is a pretty invasive procedure, the permanence of removing enamel for veneers is a much more aggressive treatment than braces or aligners.

-Braces are a slower and more methodical way to get a new smile, whereas veneers can be debuted right after your appointment.
-Aside from aftercare retainers, braces aren’t an ongoing expense once you finish treatment — whereas veneers need to be replaced every 5-15 years.
+Braces are a slower and more methodical way to get a new smile, while you can debut your new veneers right after your appointment.
+Aside from aftercare retainers, braces aren’t an ongoing expense once you finish treatment.

 Bonding

-Bonding is a treatment that applies resin to teeth and can help many of the same conditions veneers can (like chipped or misshapen teeth).
-Bonding is both much less invasive and much less expensive than veneers.
+Bonding is a treatment that applies resin to teeth and can help many of the same conditions veneers can — like chipped or misshapen teeth.
+However, it’s both much less invasive and much less expensive.

-The conditions suitable for bonding are generally less severe than what veneers can treat, so if your discoloration or chipped teeth are on the milder side, bonding may be a great option for you!
-Bonding averages $100-$600 per tooth, which translates to significant savings compared to the range for veneers ($250-$2,500).
-Dental bonding does not do permanent damage to your teeth, so you aren’t committed to this expense forever like you are with traditional veneers.
+The conditions suitable for bonding are generally less severe than what veneers can treat, so if your discoloration or chipped teeth are on the milder side, bonding may be a great option.
+On average, it costs $300–$600 per tooth, which is often much less than veneers.
+Plus, dental bonding does not do permanent damage to your teeth, so you aren’t committed to this expense forever like you are with traditional veneers.

 Final Thoughts

 Veneers can rapidly provide you with a smile that makes you feel transformed — but they will cost you.
-With traditional veneers, this is a permanent procedure you will need to pay for over and over again in your life.
-For eight teeth, veneers will cost you anywhere from $2,000-$20,000 and last 5-15 years (depending on the type and materials you choose).
+Traditional veneers are a permanent procedure you will need to pay for over and over again in your life.

 However, if your goal is to hide gaps in your teeth, actually aligning your bite to close them might be the better choice.
 Not only is this typically more affordable, but it can improve your overall oral health.